jquery-archive/PEP/README.md

 - `pointerup`: a pointer is deactivated, or a device button released.
 - `pointerenter`: a pointer crosses into an element’s bounding box.
 - `pointerleave`: a pointer leaves an element’s bounding box.
-- `pointertap`: an up/down pair is seen in rapid succession. information.

 ## What about gesture events?

-The goal of this library is to provide a standards compliant polyfill for pointer events.
+The goal of this library is to provide a standards compliant polyfill for Pointer Events.
 Gestures are provided in the *upcoming* PointerGestures library.